Jelly-Pudding/SimpleLifesteal/README.md

 ## Permissions

 - `simplelifesteal.command.hearts`: Allows using the `/hearts` command (Default: `true` - everyone has access).
+- `simplelifesteal.command.isbanned`: Allows using the /isbanned command (Default: `true` - everyone has access).

 ## Support Me
 Donations will help me with the development of this project.